AAROC/aaroc.github.io/_posts/2015-07-08-Top-bdii-restart.md

 layout: post
 type: status
 title: Top-BDII restart
-description:
+description: Service restart notification
-headline: CSIRT, CSIRT, put them fires out !
+headline: It's dead, Jim !
-category: security
+category: ops-updates
 tags: [AAROC, bdii, operations, updates]
 image:
-  feature:
+  feature: servicedied.jpg
 comments: false
 ---
 The top-bdii at ZA-MERAKA has crashed, raising an alarm on the ops portal and causing several site probes to fail.
 The service has been restarted.
 A ticket recently opened will soon be closed.